Language Guide

 We cannot write this function, even though it is total, because Bosatsu cannot prove that the loop terminates.
 The only recursions we can do are on values that are substructures of inputs in the same position.
 This gives a simple proof that the loop will terminate.

-Instead, we implement this function in Predef as an external def that has to be supplied to the compiler with a promise that it is indeed total.
+Instead, we implement this function in Predef as an external def that has to be supplied to the compiler with a promise that it is total and matches its declared type.

 External values and types work exactly like internally defined types from any other point of view.